pdelbarrio/frequencies-game/README.md

             Selects the lives and score elements from the gameScreen.
             Generates canvas container and dimensions.
             Generates a Player instance.
+            In the handleKeyDown function we have an addEventListener to setDirection when a key is pressed.

+        startLoop: includes the following commands:

-    ### 4. player.js
+    ### 4. entity.js

-    1. Includes 1 Player class with the lives, the size, the initial position, the direction and the speed properties.
+    1. Includes Entity class with the size, the initial position, the direction and the speed properties.

     Includes X methods: